yoinc-development/CounterStrikeBot/README.md

 [![GitHub release](https://img.shields.io/github/v/release/janesth/CounterStrikeBot)](https://github.com/janesth/CounterStrikeBot)

 The purpose of this bot is to inform users of a Discord server in a specific channel about played matches.
-Continuing from its original purpose, it also allows a specific user group to execute "rcon changelevel <map_name>" to change the level on a to be specified retake server.
+Continuing from its original purpose, it also allows a specific user group to execute "rcon changelevel <map_name>" to change the level on a retake server.

 ## Configuration